Castlewellan Forest Park

 Parts of these trails are used for horse riding.

-Shorter informal walks are possible around the gardens area of the Park.
+Shorter informal walks are possible around the garden area of the park.

 How to get there

-From Castlewellan, the Forest Park is signposted from the Main Street.
+From Castlewellan, the forest park is signposted from Main Street.